omkarjadhav-10/internship/Medium-blog.md

 ## What's Wrong With the Default Setup?

 Nothing is technically broken with the default Windows terminal.
-But here's what you're missing:
+But here are some missing features :

 - PowerShell 5 (the default) is old.
 PowerShell 7 is faster, more compatible, and actively maintained.
 - There's no git branch in the prompt, so you're constantly typing `git branch` to figure out where you are.
 - There's no autosuggestions, meaning you re-type the same long commands every single day.
 - No syntax highlighting, so you can't tell if you've made a typo until you actually run the command.

-None of these are a big deal individually.
-Together, they add up to a lot of friction and friction kills focus.
+None of these are major problems individually, but together they add a lot of friction.

 ---

 ## What a Professional Terminal Actually Looks Like

-Before jumping to the steps, it's worth understanding what we're building.
+Before jumping to the steps, it is good to know what we're building.

 First, you have a modern shell, PowerShell 7 instead of the windows default PowerShell 5.
 Then you have a smart themed prompt (Oh My Posh) that shows you git branch, folder path, Node version, and time at a glance.
 The font matters too; icons in the terminal require a Nerd Font, otherwise you just get broken squares everywhere.
 Then there are modern CLI replacements: tools like `eza` instead of `ls`, `bat` instead of `cat`, `zoxide` instead of constantly typing full paths.
 And finally, autosuggestions and syntax highlighting which makes you type less and mess up less.

 ---

-## Let's Build It
+## Let's Start Build It

 This is the actual step-by-step walkthrough from my setup.
 I've included every command in the right order, plus a couple of moments where things went sideways and how I fixed them.